kide-vm/kide/CodeStyle.md

 # Code Style and Conventions

 Just  few things that have become important enough to write down.
-Apart from what is written here standard blah applies (ie RoboCop stuff).
+Apart from what is written here standard blah applies (ie RoboCop/Reek stuff).

 ## Formatting

 ### Line Length

 While the days of 80 are over, too big steps seems difficult.
 I've settled on 100 (ish)

+### Brackets

+While ruby allows the ommision of brackets even with arguments, i try to avoid that because of readablity.
+There may be an exception for an assignment, a single call with a single arg.
+Brackets without arguments look funny though.

 ### Hash